Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Quench dynamics across magnetic phases

-In order to shed light onto the underlying spin-mixing processes triggered by the quench, a close inspection of the population of the individual components is performed.
-Specifically, Fig.~\ref{fig_10}$(\rm{a_1})-(\rm{c_2})$ and Fig.~\ref{fig_11}$(\rm{a_1})-(\rm{c_2})$ capture the essence of our findings for a wide selection of pre- and post-quench quadratic Zeeman energies and for distinct $\gamma$ values.
-AF ($c_1>0$) and FM ($c_1<0$) condensates are treated on equal footing.
-For both spinor settings, transitions across the distinct magnetic phases are initiated from the relevant in each phase 3C VBV and BVB stationary states towards the corresponding 2C or 1C configuration.
+Particularly, our key observations are the following.
 Irrespectively of the spinorial BEC system, spin-mixing processes are activated from the initial stages of the quench-induced dynamics.
-We find that population transfer occurs faster for larger post-quench values of $q_f$ accessing this way states that are deeper in the relevant magnetic phase [Fig.~\ref{fig_10}$(\rm{a_1}), (\rm{b_2})$ and Fig.~\ref{fig_11}$(\rm{a_1}), (\rm{b_2})$].
-Additionally, spin-mixing is accelerated for a larger dissipation parameter $\gamma$ being in turn related to higher temperatures, see for instance Fig.~\ref{fig_10}$(\rm{c_1}), (\rm{c_2})$ and Fig.~\ref{fig_11}$(\rm{c_1}), (\rm{c_2})$.
-We also remark that slightly enhanced intercomponent population transfer arises for AF when compared to FM interactions as can be inferred by comparing Fig.~\ref{fig_10}$(\rm{a_2})$ and Fig.~\ref{fig_11}$(\rm{a_2})$.
+We find that population transfer occurs faster for larger post-quench values $q_f$ accessing this way states that are deeper in the relevant magnetic phase [Fig.~\ref{fig_10}$(\rm{a_1}), (\rm{b_2})$ and Fig.~\ref{fig_10}$(\rm{d_1}), (\rm{e_2})$].
+However, it is found to be more suppressed for VBV excitations as compared to BVB ones.
+This suppression occurs also for both types of entities when the relevant transition entails quenches within the same phase when compared to transitions that cross distinct phase boundaries.
+Additionally, spin-mixing is accelerated for a larger dissipation parameter $\gamma$ being in turn related to higher temperatures, see for instance Fig.~\ref{fig_10}$(\rm{c_1}), (\rm{c_2})$ and Fig.~\ref{fig_10}$(\rm{f_1}), (\rm{f_2})$.
+We also remark that slightly enhanced intercomponent population transfer arises for AF rather than FM interactions as can be inferred by comparing Fig.~\ref{fig_10}$(\rm{a_2})$ and Fig.~\ref{fig_10}$(\rm{d_2})$ due to the larger spin-spin interaction in the former case.
 Finally, it is important to note here, that similar to the aforementioned findings occur during the nonequilibrium dynamics of higher charge excitations.
 However, in this case, the spin-mixing processes discussed above, are found to be relatively accelerated.